 Show me your worries and I’ll show you your idols.

 The only thing that snaps me out of that state is a major perspective shift.
-Looking at things through human eyes, my solutions are short-sighted and a band-aid at best.
+If I look at things through my human eyes, my solutions will be short-sighted and a band-aid at best.
 God’s perspective is limitless.
-He can see the beginning, middle and end of my story all at once and knows exactly what to do and when.
+He can see the beginning, middle, and end of my story all at once.
+He knows exactly what to do and when.

 “Then Jesus said to his disciples, ‘Consider how the wild flowers grow.
 They do not labor or spin.
 Yet I tell you, not even Solomon in all his splendor was dressed like one of these.
 If that is how God clothes the grass of the field, which is here today, and tomorrow is thrown into the fire, how much more will he clothe you—you of little faith!
 And do not set your heart on what you will eat or drink; do not worry about it.
 For the pagan world runs after all such things, and your Father knows that you need them.
 But seek his kingdom, and these things will be given to you as well.

 “Do not be afraid, little flock, for your Father has been pleased to give you the kingdom.
 Sell your possessions and give to the poor.
 Provide purses for yourselves that will not wear out, a treasure in heaven that will never fail, where no thief comes near and no moth destroys.
 For where your treasure is, there your heart will be also.'”
-Luke 12:27-34

-When our hearts are set on worrying about material things, our focus in inward, our treasure becomes our security in those things.
+When our hearts are set on worrying about material things, our focus is inward, our treasure becomes our security in those things.
 Jesus invites us to a better way.
 He calls us to set our hearts on heavenly things by seeking His Kingdom.
 Then, everything else will fall into place.